 At 6 feet 2 inches tall and 270 pounds, Micah Speed is big, especially for a 16-year-old.
 He starts on the varsity football team at North Carolina’s Wake Forest High School, about half an hour outside Raleigh, and dreams of playing in college.

-So when Micah grabbed another student by his backpack and twice threw him onto the ground in the middle of his high school’s hallway on a Thursday last March, everyone noticed.
+So when Micah grabbed another student by his backpack and twice threw him onto the ground in his high school’s hallway on a Thursday last March, everyone noticed.
 A video later posted to Instagram showed the student, who’s white, calling Micah a “fuckin’ black piece of shit” before a teacher intervened.
 The teacher said Micah would be in “big trouble” and that the other student had only “used words.”

 “Something happened,” said Micah’s mother, Yolanda Speed.
 “Micah is not an instigator; he don’t start fights.
 But he’ll finish them.”